dorianps/docker/README.md

 # Docker images for ANTsR / LINDA / LESYMAP
 This repository contains tools to build and run docker containers with pre-installed ANTsR, LINDA, or LESYMAP R packages.
 The RStudio GUI is accessed through the browser, and several other developer tools are integrated.
-The docker images built with these scripts are available in  [DockerHub](https://hub.docker.com/u/dorianps), but you can build new images locally.
+The docker images are build locally on your computer and optionally pushed in [DockerHub](https://hub.docker.com/u/dorianps).

 *The instructions below are valid for every package in the subfolders; just replace [antsr] with another package name.*